 This committee plans and hosts a celebration for the children of Menlo faculty and staff in December.
 The committee plans activities for the children, decorates the ballroom, and provides refreshments.

 Parents plan and provide the food and decorations for a winter holiday party and a spring luncheon for all Menlo faculty and staff.

 Translators (especially Spanish) and mentors are needed for a variety of efforts during the course of the year to be a community resource.

 Global Expo (formerly International Fair)

 Volunteers are needed for this one-day, all-school celebration of the many cultures represented by Menlo students, faculty and staff.
-This event takes place every three years, and the next one will take place during the 2018-2019 school year.
+This event takes place every other year, and the next one will take place during the 2021-2022 school year.

 Global Programs and Studies